mlcourses/lab-3-blog-post-group3_cs281/post.md

 ## Conclusion

 In this lab, we combined analog and digital techniques to control a 7-segment display, turning analog input into visible numbers.
-By using tools like Karnaugh Maps for simplification, we built a circuit that changes with the analog input.
+By using tools like K-Maps for simplification, we built a circuit that changes with the analog input.
 This experience not only taught us about electronics but also showed us how to make complex ideas simpler and bring them to reality.
 This lab has given us valuable skills and confidence to tackle more advanced projects in electronics and technology.